noakis/Real-Time-Bus-Tracker/README.md

 Roadmap of future improvements:

-Satellite information fro GPS tracking could be added to see in real time.
+GPS tracking could be added to see buses move in real time.

-License information: MIT license.
+MIT License